ZSShen/ProbeDroid/README.md

 # **ProbeDroid**

 ProbeDroid is a ***dynamic Java code instrumentation kit for Android application***.
-It exports APIs for developers to craft their own analysis tools.
-Thus they can trace, profile, or change the behavior of a designated application when it is launched.
-Essentially, a ***Java method*** is the basic instrumentation unit.
-Developers can designate the interested Java methods with the provided APIs.
-Also, the template callbacks are prepared.
-Developers can override and register the callbacks to fit the need for the interested target .
-Therefore, when the target is invoked, or when it is finished, the control is passed to the callbacks.
-And it is the timing to manipulate the boxed input arguments and return value.
-Currently, ProbeDroid targets on Android 5.0 and above.
-To build the ProbeDroid kit, developers just pull the package from GitHub and build it by following the commands listed in the document.
+It provides APIs for developers to craft their own instrumentation tools.
+Thus they can trace, profile, or alter the runtime behavior of an interested application.
+Essentially, ***Java method*** is the ***basic instrumentation unit***.
+To manipulate the interested methods, developers should override the template instrumentation gadgets and register them to hook interested methods.
+During runtime, when those methods are invoked, the control flow is diverted to the gadgets.
+And it is the timing to manipulate the boxed method input arguments and return value.
+In the current stage, ProbeDroid targets on Android 5.0 and above.
+To build ProbeDroid kit, developers just pull the package from GitHub and follow the build commands.
 Android source tree is not required.

 ## **Feature**
 +  Dynamic Java method instrumentation kit for Android app
    +  Java library as integration interface for developers
-   +  Templates for developer to customize the analysis procedure for the interest methods
+   +  ***Customizable instrumentation gadgets*** to fit different applications
-   +  Modifiable captured method input arguments and return value
+   +  ***Modifiable method input and output*** to alter app behavior
 +  Direct build procedure ***without Android source dependency***
    +  Pulling the GitHub source and following the document
 +  Succinct deployment ***without customized ROM or system apps***
    +  Only ProbeDroid engine and developers' instrumentation package are required

 ## **Limitation**
 +  Cannot instrument ***abstract*** and ***native*** methods
-+  Currently only supporting ***Android 5.0*** and the machines with ***Intel x86 ISA***
++  Currently only supporting ***Android 5.0*** and the devices based on ***Intel x86 ISA***
 +  Not recommended to deploy on real device

 <img src="https://github.com/ZSShen/ProbeDroid/blob/master/res/ProbeDroidOverview.png"/width="750px">